-Microbiome: Gut issues can also contribute to your weight gain.
-I always like to run gut labs to see what we are up against since you needn’t be experiencing gut symptoms to have a gut problem.
-It has been shown that people who are overweight have less microbiome diversity and that people who have leaky-gut syndrome tend to be more overweight.
+Microbiome: Studies have shown that people who are overweight have less microbiome diversity and that people who have leaky-gut syndrome tend to be more overweight.
 This can lead to metabolic syndrome and can further perpetuate inflammation and hormone imbalance.

-Looking at these labs will help determine your level of gut permeability:
+These labs can help determine your level of gut permeability:

-- Zonulin and occludin antibodies: These are the proteins that govern gut permeability.
-Antibodies could mean there has been damage to the intestinal tight junctions.
+- Zonulin and occludin antibodies: These proteins govern gut permeability.
+Antibodies could indicate damage to the tight junctions that seal the intestinal lining.

-- Actomyosin antibodies: The presence of these could mean there was a destruction of healthy gut lining.
+- Actomyosin antibodies: The presence of these could indicate gut lining destruction.

-- Lipopolysaccharides (LPS) antibodies: These are bacterial endotoxins located in your gut.
-If these are found it could indicate leaky-gut syndrome.
+- Lipopolysaccharides (LPS) antibodies: These bacterial endotoxins could indicate leaky-gut syndrome.

-Finally, I always remind my patients, if they want to get healthy, losing weight is only part of the journey.
-If you have an underlying issue and are restricting calories and exercising like mad you could just exacerbate the problem.
-But when you think about the process as getting healthy to lose weight, weight loss will come much more easily and naturally as you start to heal your body from within.
+Finally, remember that losing weight is only part of the journey.
+If you have an underlying issue and are restricting calories and exercising like mad, you could be exacerbating the problem, not solving it.
+When health is your priority, weight loss will follow as a natural result of healing your body from within.